Group svg

 It was at that point we decided to adopt.
 Christian and I were happy with the fact that we had at least one biological son, and we knew that we wanted another child.
 Our adoption journey was a very long process, as it took two and a half years before we were finally able to adopt our son Amir.

 While all of this was going on, our oldest son Koa had gotten into Muay Thai and was thriving.
 He struggled in a few subjects in school so we found him tutors.
 He worked tirelessly throughout the school day and at night, and earned grades that made all of us proud.
-He has an incredible work ethic that really helped him to balance his schooling with the demands of his frequent Muay Thai classes.
+He has an incredible work ethic that really helped him to balance his schooling with the demands of his frequent Muay Thai classes

 I’m always striving to be a better version of myself.
 I feel like one of my strengths is I’m very good at multitasking, while still being able to give everyone and everything the attention that is needed.
 Soon after we adopted Amir, I decided to change my fitness goals.
 I was already at a healthy weight, so I decided I wanted to work on achieving more symmetry with my physique.
 This new goal led to me hiring a coach, who helped me with my symmetry.
 Throughout this journey I also started using supplements from Blackstone Labs and waist training with Squeeze Me Skinny.
 I eventually landed sponsorships from both companies, as well as others.

 Within the first year of working with a coach, I decided to get back on the stage to compete again.
 I spent about four years of my life competing.
 Truthfully, when I was competing all the time I felt like I lost my way.
 I got too caught up in social media (who hasn’t) and I got separated from the aspects of health and fitness I loved the most.
-When I say I lost my way, I felt like I
+When I say I lost my way, I felt like I NEEDED to have the title of IFBB pro in front of my name in order to build my business or earn respect in the industry.
+I forgot that at the end of the day, I have so many more letters.
+Letters that not only show what I’ve earned, but that also show all the ways I love to help people:

 • ECITS personal training